Samuel E. Reynolds

 - Linux development environment

-- Languages: C, C++, MATLAB, Python
+- Languages: Python, C, C++, MATLAB

-- Software: Bash, Git, LaTeX, Markdown, Microsoft Word, Microsoft
+- Software: Bash, Git, LaTeX, Wolfram Mathematica

 Education